- Go 51.1%

 Harbor is a workspace-first version control prototype.

-The short version: Git is excellent at tracking file history, but large multi-component workspaces often need a higher-level view of the whole project.
+Git is excellent at tracking file history, but large multi-component workspaces often need a higher-level view of the whole project.
 Harbor treats the workspace itself as the main unit of state.
-A snapshot captures the files, the component graph, contracts, and enough operation history to inspect, undo, sync, and repair the workspace later.
+A snapshot captures the files, component graph, contracts, and enough operation history to inspect, undo, sync, and repair the workspace later.

 What works today